 As summer rounds into full swing and the traditional catastrophe season heats up with massive storms in the DC area, it’s a good time to reflect on why CAT adjusters do what they do and, just as importantly, why they LOVE what they do.

-Eric Gilkey has a great little article in Claims Management Magazine that asks 5 CAT adjusters why they love their job.
-The following is one of the profiles I enjoyed.
-Be sure to click here for the full article.
+Eric Gilkey wrote a great article in Claims Management Magazine that asks 5 CAT adjusters why they love their job.
+The following is one of the profiles I enjoyed so I wanted to share it.
+(The full article is no longer available.)